 I recently attended a continuing legal education seminar co-sponsored by the Dallas Bar Association’s appellate section and the Tarrant County Bar Association’s appellate section.
-At the CLE, justices and staff attorneys from the Dallas Court of Appeals and the Fort Worth Court of Appeals shared insights as to their preferences.
+At the CLE, justices and staff justices and staff attorneys from the Dallas Court of Appeals and the Fort Worth Court of Appeals shared insights as to their preferences.
 Here are 21 things that the justices and staff attorneys want you to know:

 1. Always confirm that your citations to the record and to legal authority are not misleading.
 The court knows that misleading citations are likely accidental, but such accidents hurt an attorney’s credibility with the court nonetheless.